coverclock/com-diag-diminuto/README.md

 * tst - unit test source files.
 * txt - notes and other useful stuff.

+# Soundtrack

+The Highwomen, "The Chain" (Fleetwood Mac), <https://youtu.be/jVLNB3d-2cA>

 # Remarks

 Diminuto started out many years ago as a project to build a minimal